master-elise/rpi4_amp/README.md

 cd raspi4_freertos/Demo/CORTEX_A72_64-bit_Raspberrypi4/uart
 make CROSS=aarch64-unknown-elf-
 ```

+## Update the SD-card configuration to launch U-Boot

 Mount the first partition of the SD-card we flashed earlier (``sudo mount /dev/sdd1 /mnt``) and
 edit the content of ``config.txt`` to append with ``enable_uart=1`` and replace